Doollakh/FSCIL/README.md

 # PointNet.pytorch

-This repo is implementation for PointNet(https://arxiv.org/abs/1612.00593) in pytorch.
-The model is in `pointnet/model.py`.
+This repo addresses the problem of few-shot class incremental learning for the 3D domain alongside the domain gap from synthetic to real objects